HarshitDawar55/Apache-Kafka/README.md

 ## Using a Consumer in the Kafka Cluster (To read only new messages)
 kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic `<topic name to read from>`

+## Using a Consumer in a Consumer Group in the Kafka Cluster
+kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic `<topic name to read from>` --group `<group name>`